 If you were an M&M lover before going vegan, you are probably curious to know whether or not M&M’s are vegan-friendly.
 Can plant-based eaters enjoy this tasty treat?
 Let’s find out.

 Are M&M’s vegan?

 The short answer is no, M&M’s are not vegan-friendly.
-They contain milk-based ingredients.
-That is true for all M&M’s.
+They contain milk-based ingredients, so It isn’t dairy-free.
+Are any M&M’s vegan?
+Well, no. That is true for all of them.
 You can no longer eat milk chocolate, peanut, peanut butter, pretzel, or any other flavor of M&M’s.

 If you once enjoyed M&M’s, you are not alone.
 I loved them too, but I had to give them up when I became vegan.
 There are some options you can try instead that we will cover later.